BlueBrain/nexus/src/main/paradox/docs/tutorial/getting-started/quick-start/index.md

 ElasticSearchView | Exposes data in [ElasticSearch](https://www.elastic.co/products/elasticsearch) a document oriented search engine and provide access to it using the [ElasticSearch query language](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-body.html).
 SparqlView        | Exposes data as a [graph](../../knowledge-graph/thinking-in-graph.html) and allows to navigate and explore the data using the [W3C Sparql query language](https://www.w3.org/TR/sparql11-query/).

+@@@ note

+Note that the following queries (ElasticSearch and SPARQL) contain the variable $PROJECTLABEL.
+It should be replaced by the current project.
+Please copy each query and use a text editor to replace $PROJECTLABEL.
+@@@

 #### Query data using the ElasticSearchView

 The ElasticSearchView URL is available at the address [https://sandbox.bluebrainnexus.io/v1/views/tutorialnexus/$PROJECTLABEL/documents/_search].